gem/oq-engine/doc/getting-started/installation-instructions/universal.md

 ```
 $ oq info cfg
 ```
-We recommend to keep the file openquake.cfg in the $HOME folder to avoid losing it when uninstalling or changing the version of the engine
+We recommend to keep the file openquake.cfg in the $HOME folder to avoid losing it when uninstalling or changing the version of the engine.

 ## `devel` installation